jdiaz97/IUCNRedList.jl/README.md

 (If you don't have a token, you can get it [here](https://apiv3.iucnredlist.org/api/v3/token))

-Check the multiple methods of the function.
+Check the multiple methods of the functions.
 If region is not added as an argument then it will return a global assessment.

 You can use ID or Name (scientific) of the species.

 For more details, you can check the official [API Reference](https://apiv3.iucnredlist.org/api/v3/docs).
-But the functions are pretty well commented in the source code.
+Nevertheless the functions are pretty well commented in the source code, so pretty much everything you need is here.

 # Functions